-Individuals Fleeing or Attempting to Flee Violence,
+Individuals Fleeing or Attempting to Flee Violence, Other (please specify): low-income services

-low-income

-Q7 What services does your organization/agency offer?
+What services does your organization/agency offer?
 Please check all that apply.

+More than 20 years

-Other (please specify): Provides funds to community organizations providing these services
+Other (please specify):

+Provides funds to community organizations providing these
-Q8 More than 20 years

 How long has your organization been providing services in the community?

-Q9

-Based on your experience, what are the top three most urge in order of importance) ent needs of residents in the community?
-(Please rank them
+Based on your experience, what are the top three most urgent needs of residents in the community?
+(Please rank them in order of importance)

 Emergency Shelter 2

 Legal Assistance 10

 Medical care 5

 Counseling and Mental Health Services 6

 Financial Support/Cash Assistance 3

 Childcare 7

 Affordable Housing 1

 Transportation 9

 Food Security 4

 Job opportunities 8

 Other 11

-Q10 Effectively

 How effectively do you think current services are addressing these needs?

 Q11 Respondent skipped this question

 What emerging needs or issues have you noticed among the residents you serve over the past year?

 Q12 Respondent skipped this question

-Please rank the availability of existing services within the community from (1) most available to (4) least available.
+Effectively

-Please rate the accessibility of services within the community from most accessible to least accessible.
-I believe the programs are...

-Are there populations in the community that are underserved by current services?
-(Check all that apply)

-What are the main barriers that residents face when trying to access your services?
-(Check all that apply)
+Q13 Please rate the accessibility of services within the community from most accessible to least accessible.
+I believe the programs are Respondent skipped this question Q14 Are there populations in the community that are underserved by current services?
+(Check all that apply) Respondent skipped this question Q15 What are the main barriers that residents face when trying to access your services?
+(Check all that apply) Transportation issues, Lack of awareness about available services, Operating hours, Lack of trust in service providers

-Operating hours,

-Lack of trust in service providers